 It all starts with a healthy raw diet!

-We believe a proper, balanced nutrition is the most important aspect in keeping our dogs happy and healthy, which is why Poppy’s Picnic are 100% focused on making a difference to their lives by feeding real raw dog food, one bowl at a time.
-To ensure this, we only use the best locally sourced ingredients in our raw dog food recipe including fresh raw meat, ground-up bones, dog-friendly vegetables, herbs, vitamins and natural oils.
+We believe a proper, balanced nutrition is the most important aspect in keeping our dogs happy and healthy, which is why Poppy’s Picnic is 100% focused on making a difference to their lives by feeding real raw dog and cat food, one bowl at a time.
+To ensure this, we only use the best locally sourced ingredients in our raw food recipe including fresh raw meat, ground-up bones - in the case of the dog food, garden vegetables - and nutritionally enhancing herbs, vitamins and natural oils.

 This is why we strongly advise pup parents to pay attention to their dog’s dental health, as it could cause serious problems in the future if overlooked.
 Did you know that 4 out of 5 dogs over the age of 3 years old have gum disease?
 Solid, brown and gritty looking plaque and tartar can start to build up if your dog’s teeth are not regularly cleaned, causing a higher risk of inflammation around the gum line.
 This could make it extremely uncomfortable, and sometimes painful for your dogs to eat - and would lead to bad breath, gum disease and even tooth loss.